DecentricCorp/Lightrail-API-Docs/apiary-sources/endpoints/codes-fullcode-transactions-dryRun-POST.md

 ### Simulate a Transaction and Balance-Check Based on Gift Code [POST /cards/{fullcode}/transactions/dryRun{?pin}]
 <a name="post-transaction-by-code-dryRun-anchor"></a>
-Simulates creating a transaction against a Card based on its `fullcode` and returns the would-be Transaction.
+Simulates creating a transaction against a Gift Card based on its `fullcode` and returns the would-be Transaction.
 Note that the returned Transaction object does not have a `transactionId` because it is merely a simulation and not an actual Transaction.

 The `nsf` attribute determines the behaviour of this endpoint in the case of insufficient funds.
 If `nsf` is set to `true` (which is the default), it will return an error indicating insufficient funds.
 If `nsf` is set to `false`, the response will return a hypothetical Transaction object which would withdraw the maximum the Card can pay, i.e. its available balance.